RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Broken bone, likely a fracture if only one axis of movement causes pain.
 Go to the hospital and get it in a cast.
 Also, stop poking it for science."
 Debug, having finished explaining the issue hung up and then regretted her choice.

-"I could have chatted more, this was the first time in ages Bee was the one to call me."
+"I could have chatted more, this was the first time in ages that Bee was the one to call me."

 She flopped about on her bed.
 While her sleep had been cut short, she was too awake now and would have to get up.